Yashb404/Loginpage/README.md

-# Functional Sign-Up Login Page for a Website
+# Functional Sign-Up/Login Page for a Website

 Saves the logins locally right now not connected to any db
 Made in a day for GDG